-Portals was my first project from discovery to development.
+Portals, was my first project from discovery to development.
 The idea for portals was add a visual web page builder experience to Widen’s flagship digital asset management project.

-Before I began, I help a number of discovery meetings with stakeholders across the company in order to understand the goals and needs from different aspects of the business.
+Before I began, I held a number of discovery meetings with stakeholders across the company in order to understand the goals and needs from different aspects of the business.
 This process helped me build rapport with leadership, development, marketing, sales, and customer support.
 From here, the traditional design process began.

-Throughout the process, I introduced many new concepts to the organization.
+Throughout the process, I introduced many new UX standards to the organization.
 For example, I didn’t have funding for Sketch (so I got it), we didn’t have tools for research (so I used Powerpoint for prototyping – displayed value and received funding), collaborated on design across teams (showcased value in getting feedback at every step).

 Once I had tested preliminary designs and had stakeholders onboard, Deanna (VP of Product) and I travelled across the country to get feedback from our customers.
 This experience was completely new to Deanna and the organization.
 When we arrived back to headquarters and presented our findings and experiences the entire organization began asking for more!
 This was an incredible experience.